syntasso/workshop/enhancing-a-promise/README.md

 #### Testing it all together locally

-Since a pipeline is just the manipulation of an input value to generate an output file, it can be easily validate locally by building and running the docker image with the correct volume mounts.
+Since a pipeline is just the manipulation of an input value to generate an output file, it can be easily validated locally by building and running the docker image with the correct volume mounts.

 To set up this test, we will create two directories inside `request-pipeline-image`: `input` and `output`.
 Inside `input`, then we will add our expected input file (i.e., the resource request the app developer provides).
 From the `kratix/samples/postgres` directory, run the following: